 Internships are available in every academic department.
 All you need to do to get started is schedule a meeting with the internship offices at the College of Liberal Arts and Sciences or the College of Art and Design.

 Or, if you’re an education major, you’ll coordinate your classroom teaching experiences with the education field placement office.
-Below are some examples of where Lesley students have interned or completed student-teaching experiences.

 Art & Design Sites